PjoterC/Penguin-game-remake/README.md

 # Penguin-game-remake
-My own take on the original group penguin game project
+My own take on the original penguin game group project

+This is an improved version of the penguin game made in a group for university credit (Penguin-game repository).
+It is meant to show my improvement in C programming and writing logic in code.